BrahimJandri/NetPractice/README.md

 intended recipient efficiently.
 - **Packet Structure**: Data transmitted over IP is broken down into smaller packets.
-Each packet contains both the data being sent and the necessary addressing information, allowing routers to direct the packets through the network.
+Each packet contains both the data being sent and the necessary addressing information, allowing routers to direct the packets through the network. <br>
 In summary, IP is essential for enabling communication between devices on the internet, providing a structured way to address and route data effectively.